siobyrne/young-dressage-horse-program-analysis/README.md

 | 1191 |   2023 | FEI6       |          3.064 |
 | 1192 |   2023 | FEI6       |          2.912 |

 10 of the 12 outliers (all scores below 5.8) were due to the horse completing only one half of the competition, and were dropped.
-Linear regression was performed on the rest of the data (Figure 15).
+Linear regression was performed on the rest of the data (Figure 16).

 ![FEI 6 Year Old Division Scatterplot](images/fei6-scatter.png)

-*Figure 15: Scatterplot and linear regression for the FEI 6 Year Old Division Scores*
+*Figure 16: Scatterplot and linear regression for the FEI 6 Year Old Division Scores*

+#### Young Horse Division Scores - Analysis Findings
+All three Young Horse divisions (USEF 4 Year Old, FEI 5 and 6 Year Old) showed a weak correlation coefficient, and a very low p-value.

+While the correlation coefficients are weak across the board, I would argue that this does not mean that the relationship between year and score is insignificant.
+The scoring system for these tests results in scores that are very tightly clustered.
+I would argue that the weak correlation coeffiecient and low *P*

 #### Developing Prix St. Georges Scores Analysis
 ![Developing Horse Prix St. Georges Division Boxplot](images/dhpsg-boxplot.png)

-*Figure 16: Box and whisker plot for the Developing Prix St. Georges Division Scores*
+*Figure 17: Box and whisker plot for the Developing Prix St. Georges Division Scores*

 From the box and whisker plot of all of the scores, I was able to identify the following outliers: